Ancient Israel and Judah: Religion

 Although the specific process by which the Israelites adopted monotheism is unknown, it is certain that the transition was a gradual one and was not totally accomplished during the First Temple period.
-More is known about this period, as during this time writing was widespread.
 The number of gods that the Israelites worshipped decreased, and figurative images vanished from their shrines.
 Yahwism, as some scholars name this belief system, is often described as a form of henotheism or monolatry.
 Over the same time, a folk religion continued to be practised across Israel and Judah.
 These practices were influenced by the polytheistic beliefs of the surrounding ethnicities, and were denounced by the prophets.

 In addition to the Temple in Jerusalem, there was public worship practised all over Israel and Judah in shrines and sanctuaries, outdoors, and close to city gates.
 In the 8th and 7th centuries BCE, the kings Hezekiah and Josiah of Judah implemented a number of significant religious reforms that aimed to centre worship of the God of Israel in Jerusalem and eliminate foreign customs.

 Henotheism

 El, the Canaanite creator deity, Megiddo, Stratum VII, Late Bronze II, 1400–1200 BCE, bronze with gold leaf – Oriental Institute Museum, University of Chicago – DSC07734 The Canaanite god El, who may have been the precursor to the Israelite god Yahweh.

 Henotheism is the act of worshipping a single god, without denying the existence of other deities.
 Many scholars believe that before monotheism in ancient Israel, there came a transitional period; in this transitional period many followers of the Israelite religion worshipped the god Yahweh, but did not deny the existence of other deities accepted throughout the region.
 Henotheistic worship was not uncommon in the Ancient Near East, as many Iron Age nation states worshipped an elevated national god which was nonetheless only part of a wider pantheon; examples include Chemosh in Moab, Qos in Edom, Milkom in Ammon, and Ashur in Assyria.

 Canaanite religion syncretized elements from neighbouring cultures, largely from Mesopotamian religious traditions.
 Using Canaanite religion as a base was natural due to the fact that the Canaanite culture inhabited the same region prior to the emergence of Israelite culture.
 Israelite religion was no exception, as during the transitional period, Yahweh and El were syncretized in the Israelite pantheon.
 El already occupied a reasonably important place in the Israelite religion.
 Even the name "Israel" is based on the name El, rather than Yahweh.
-It was this initial harmonization of Israelite and Canaanite religious thought that led to Yahweh gradually absorbing several characteristics from Canaanite deities, in turn strengthening his own position as an all-powerful "One."
+It was this initial harmonization of Israelite and Canaanite religious thought that led to Yahweh gradually absorbing several characteristics from Canaanite deities, in turn strengthening his own position as an all-powerful "One".
 Even still, monotheism in the region of ancient Israel and Judah did not take hold overnight, and during the intermediate stages most people are believed to have remained henotheistic.